venuslimm/DE-Web-Learning-App/README.md

     Backend running on NestJS.
 To communicate to OpenAI API.

+4. steaming-data

+    Backend that publishes messages to 'healthcare-topic' topic in the Docker Kafka.
+To be consumed by Mage.ai in the streaming guide.

-2. web
+5. web

     Frontend running on NextJS, using MUI frontend library.

-3. compose.yml
+6. compose.yml

     Running PostgreSQL, Mage.ai.

+7. init-scripts

+    Contains scripts that will be executed when docker is bootup.
+Currently, it initialises tables and data in the database.

 ## How to start up

+A full guide on how to setup and run this app locally can be found in `.\Setup Guide.docx`.

 **Prerequisites:**
 - Docker Desktop (Docker Daemon) (Make sure its running)

 **Steps for initial setup:**

-For subsequent setup, make sure Docker is running and follow only steps 4 and 5.
+For subsequent setup, make sure Docker is running and follow only steps 3 and 4.

 1. Make a copy of `.env` file from `template.env` in the root folder.
 Replace `OPENAI_API_KEY` with your own API key:
     ```
     cp template.env .env
     ```

-2. Create virtual python environment in `execution` folder:
+2. Create virtual python environment in `execution` folder (skip this since we are running all the services in Docker which has the code to set this step up):
     ```
     cd ../execution
     python3 -m venv myenv